Anivaries/ecommerce/README.md

 Makeup, skincare and fragrance shop (WIP)

-- Full cart funcionality
+- Full cart functionality
-- Full favorites funcionality
+- Full favorites functionality
 - Users have to register account to add/remove items to cart or favorites
 - Users can leave a review on items
 - Users can save their billing address